OmarMiniesy/Notes/Networking/Routing.md

 ### General Notes

-> Routers are devices connected to different networks.
+Routers are devices connected to different networks.
-> They can forward [[IP]] datagrams between networks.
+- They can forward [[IP]] datagrams between networks.
-> Forwarding is done through routing [[Protocol]]s.
+- Forwarding is done through routing [[Protocol]]s.

 Routers try to find the best path to send packets.
 They then forward the packets through one of its interfaces.

 ---
 ### Routing Protocols

-These are protocols through which the routes are created and modified.
+These are [[Protocol]]s through which the routes are created and modified.
 These protocols are what are used to fill up the Routing Table.

 ---
 ### Routing Table

-> To choose which interface to route through, routers use the routing table.
+To choose which interface to route through, routers use the routing table.
-> The routing table contains [[IP]] - Interface binds.
+- The routing table contains [[IP]] - Interface binds.

-`0.0.0.0` is the Default Address, which is used when a packet is recieved with an unkown network destination.
+`0.0.0.0` is the Default Address, which is used when a packet is received with an unknown network destination.

 > To ensure the best path is selected, paths are also assigned a metric.
 This metric is defined based on congestion and bandwidth.

-> Routing tables are found on routers and on hosts.
+Routing tables are found on routers and on hosts.

 * To print the route tables:
 ```